sharkdp/fd/README.md

 ```

-The new feature -e for file extensions does the same as the regex `\.<extension>$` looking for the file `not_me.sh` would be done by:
+The new feature `-e` for file extensions does the same as the regex `\.<extension>$` looking for the file `not_me.sh` would be done by:

 `fd -HI -e sh not_me`

-This will look for the pattern "not_me" with the ending extension `.sh`!
+This will look for the pattern `not_me` with the ending extension `.sh`!
 You can always use the `-e` extension with an empty pattern to look for any file types like:

 `fd -e rs`